 I love bacon.
 Cook first to desired state in a non-stick pan then set aside.

 De-bone the quails, separate breast 'patty' from legs, toss out the wings or give them to the cat, then brush skin with Baxters chutney mixed with garlic and refrigerate for around half an hour.

 To cook, start with the legs first, with the pan on moderately high heat for a couple of minutes, tossing regularly.
 Then turn down the heat to medium, add the breast, skin side down and cook for five minutes checking it's not burning occasionally, flip the breasts over and cook for a further minute or two.
 Take out the quail pieces to rest - they should still have pink medium rare meat inside, so don't over-cook them (quail ain't chicken...)
 Add flour to the pan, mix around for a minute or so, add Chardy to de-glaze for 30 seconds, add stock and reduce to a sauce.

 Halve the rolls and first toast the cut side of the base of the rolls in the pan with some olive oil until browned.
 Remove to the plates, and start toasting the top halves in more olive oil (watch they don't burn while you're busy with assembly).

 Start with the bacon pieces, add the quail breast 'patty', top with super thin slices of baby cucumber, thin slices of Fetta, and slices of cherry tomato, plus some quail egg halves.
 Pour over the sauce.
 Top with a slice of baby beetroot.

 Serve open, with the roll top beside, add the quail legs and a halved tomato, a few cubes of Fetta and thin slices of cucumber on the plate.
-And, of course, the shoestring fries.
+And, of course, the presentation egg and shoestring fries.